edkp-2025/edkp2025-administration/README.md

 This guide will help you get up and running quickly so you can get started hacking.

 ## Requirements
-1. At least 1 person in your team must bring a laptop that:
-i. has Python3 installed, and is able to run Python code in your IDE of choice.
+1. At least 1 person in your team must bring a laptop that has Python3 installed, and is able to run Python code in your IDE of choice.
-ii. is able to access Github. ([link](https://github.com/))
-2. Your own laptop **MUST** be able to access OpenHands Cloud ([link](https://app.all-hands.dev/))
+2. Your own laptop **MUST** be able to access OpenHands Cloud ([link](https://app.all-hands.dev/)) and Github ([link](https://github.com/)).
 3. If your usecase requires data, please bring either of the following:
 i.
 Prepare (eg. mask / anonymize) and bring your own data.
 ii.
 If you need news data, inform us and we will provide you with a Tavily API key. ([ref](#3-tavily-for-news-related-team-only))